About Singapore Management University (SMU)

 This document represents the most accurate information available at the time of publication.
 Statements contained herein are not contractual obligations, and verbal or other representations that are inconsistent with or not contained within the document are not binding.
 The University of Richmond reserves the right to change without specific notice programs and the conditions under which they are offered.

-Business majors must consult with Prof. Cosse, Associate Dean of International Business, prior to submitting the study abroad application on line.
+Business majors must consult with Fae Bell, International Business Programs Coordinator in the Robins School of Business, prior to submitting the study abroad application on line.

 Other majors may consult with Michele Cox, Office of International Education.
 Direct telephone: 804-289-8838